East Australia hotspot

 The lack of clear age progression across the province and the orientation of the NVP, which is orthogonal to plate motion, are inconsistent with a single plume model.
 Furthermore, seismic anomalies terminate at a depth of around 200 km, making the presence of a mantle plume unlikely.
-However subsections of the province such as the bimodal Central Volcanoes have definite linear age progression on the Hillsborourgh to Buckland lineament and the Fraser to Comboyne lineament.
+However subsections of the province such as the bimodal Central Volcanoes have definite linear age progression on the Hillsborough to Buckland lineament and the Fraser to Comboyne lineament.
 Similarly the Cenozoic leucitite volcanics of eastern Australia, some of which are under thicker continental crust than the coastal volcanics, are progressively younger towards the south, from Byrock in northern NSW to Cosgrove in northern Victoria.
-This is now interpreted as the Crosgove hotspot and has been extended southward to the Macedon-Trentham central volcano and the Newer Volcanics Province lava field in Victoria.
+This is now interpreted as the Cosgrove hotspot and has been extended southward to the Macedon-Trentham central volcano and the Newer Volcanics Province lava field in Victoria.

 Various tectonic causes have been proposed.
 Some studies have argued that volcanic activity results from a combination of edge-driven convection (small-scale, shallow mantle convection caused by a change in lithospheric thickness at the continental margin where thick continental lithosphere meets thinner oceanic lithosphere) and decompression of the crust from normal faulting caused by plate stresses.
 Another view is that extension from stresses brought about by changes in plate boundary configurations has caused severe lithospheric thinning resulting in decompression melting of the asthenosphere.
 Both of these models invoke shallow processes closely related to the operation of plate tectonics and so fall under the plate theory.
 Other models combine both plume and plate-tectonic processes.
 A 2022 synthesis, based on age and composition, suggests three different processes exist for the Cenozoic volcanoes found in eastern Australia and some are not hot spot volcanoes: